Liu-Tianchi/SUV/README.md

 And the path in this command should be changed according to your path before running.

 ## Noted
-The results in the paper are evaluated in Python2 environment.
+The results in the paper are evaluated in Python2 environment with torch==0.4.
 However, as its support is ending, we have converted codes to Python3 platform for future use and hence there may be a minor changes.

 ## To do list
 [ ] Pre-trained Model for demo